NuelUzoma/automated-deposit-notification-system/README.md

 # Automated Deposit Notification System

 This project implements an automated deposit notification system.
-It verifies user authentication and performs automated deposit operations at regular intervals, sending notifications upon failed transactions.
+It verifies user authentication and performs automated deposit operations at regular intervals, sending email or mobile notifications upon failed transactions due to insufficient funds in their wallet balance.

 ## Table of Contents